 October 25th., a meeting with the new S.F.N. club-member "The Champs", an Eindhoven BMX club.

-S.F.N. helt a meeting with "The Champs" a club with over 200 members!
-S.F.N. wanted to concentrate more on the National organization of things and offered "The Champs" to take over the Promotional BMX track of the S.F.N. along the Welschapsedijk in Eindhoven.
+S.F.N. helt a meeting with "The Champs" a club with over 200 members.
+S.F.N. wanted to concentrate more on the National organization of things and offered "The Champs" to take over the Promo BMX track of the S.F.N. along the Welschapsedijk in Eindhoven.

 November 9th., first official S.F.N. indoor race took place in Roosendaal - Holland in the "Leysdream" hall.